cantaloupe-project/cantaloupe/README.md

 Upgrading is usually just a matter of downloading a new version and running it.
-Sometimes there are backwards-incompatible changes to the configuration file structure.
-Check the change log (near the bottom) to see if there is anything you need to do.
+Sometimes there are backwards-incompatible changes to the configuration file structure, though, so check the change log (near the bottom) to see if there is anything extra to do.

 # Technical Overview